Kholtien/SENG2250_A03/README.md

 In the first terminal, once in the directory, run the command `python ./A03.py s` to start the server instance.

 Wait up to 10 seconds for the server to initialize, it is calculating the information for the RSA connection.
-Once you see `Waiting for connection.` then proceed
+Once you see `Waiting for connection.` then proceed.

 In the second terminal, once in the directory, run the command `python ./A03.py c` to start the client.